 The email address your mail is sent from is considered in the spam mix, as are the email addresses you send to.

-Sending email to a large number of invalid or non-existent email addresses is tantamount to sending negative signal to inbox providers.
+Sending email to a large number of invalid or non-existent email addresses sends a negative signal to inbox providers.
 Always check for typos in email addresses entered and remove addresses that bounce from your lists.

 Another way to avoid issues rising here is to use double opt-in when adding prospects to your list.